pkerpedjiev/emptypipes/_posts/2014-10-02-vim-python-snippets.md

 There are many times when a task calls for a simple python script.
 It is usually something small that takes some input file as a parameter, does some processing, and then spits out some results.
 It might even take an options or two.
-It is tempting to just throw some lines of code into a file that directly attacks the task in the form of a sequential script.
-By way of overly simplified examples, consider the following code (let's creatively call it ``do_stuff.py``) which simply converts the input to uppercase.
-Simple, easy, to-the-point.
+It's tempting to just throw some lines of code into a file and be done with it.
+This may work but often just makes things more difficult later.

+Consider the following code (let's creatively call it ``do_stuff.py``) which simply converts the input to uppercase:

 {% highlight python %}
 import sys